cfe-lab/Kive/INSTALL.md

 5. numpy
 6. PostgreSQL
 7. psycopg (Python library for interfacing with PostgreSQL)
+8. djangorestframework

 Optionally, if you would like to create UML diagrams of the backend models:
-8. django-extensions (Provides the ability to create a UML diagram of the backend models used to store all the records in the database)
+9. django-extensions (Provides the ability to create a UML diagram of the backend models used to store all the records in the database)
-9. pygraphviz
+10. pygraphviz

 It also requires the [Expect automation tool](http://sourceforge.net/projects/expect/) to run some configuration steps.